PaulWieland/ChartJS_SAP_OData/README.md

 I have a number of SAP BEx Queries which I wanted to bring together into a modern responsive dashboard using (Chart.js)[https://www.chartjs.org].

-It is possible to publish SAP BEx Queries as OData sources which are accessible through the SAP Netweaver Gateway.
+It is possible to publish SAP BEx Queries as OData sources which are accessible via HTTP through the SAP Netweaver Gateway.
 I wrote this library to define the OData source and then interact with the query.

 # Example Architecture
 Modern Web Browser <-> HTTP Server <-> SAP BW Server